javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/03-debounce/solution.md

 }
 ```

-The call to `debounce` returns a wrapper.
+A call to `debounce` returns a wrapper.
 There may be two states:

 - `isCooldown = false` -- ready to run.
 - `isCooldown = true` -- waiting for the timeout.